Reconstruction algorithm

 Algorithm overview

-The roofer reconsruction algorithm
+The roofer reconstruction algorithm

 The roofer building reconstruction algorithm consists of the following steps: